runxiyu/philo/notes/clph/plato.md

 * Athens in the first Persian War
   * Athenians are on the receiving end on this big geopolitical conflict (its attempts to take the Greek mainland into its own empire).
+  * The deespotism introduced when people were conscripted to fight, it imbued us with a strong sense of friendship.
+  * > The Spartans are free, but not in all matters, since law is their
+    > despot
+  * hmm

+*

 <!-- vim: tw=72 nowrap sw=2 ts=2 expandtab autoindent